-A comprehensive range of xenogenic bone substitutes
+A comprehensive range of xenogenic bone graft materials

 The creos xenogain portfolio comprises an extensive range of non-sintered xenogenic bone substitutes for guided bone regeneration (GBR) and guided tissue regeneration (GTR) procedures.